-Here are 4 great ways to navigate these ebbs and flows of life, particularly the “ebbs”.
+Here are 4 great ways to navigate the ebb and flow of life, particularly the “ebbs”.

 6 Ways to Navigate Life’s Ebbs and Flows

-When we tackle these ebbs and flows, it helps us get through the tough times when we’re positive yet realistic and relaxed.
+When we tackle the ebb and flow of life, it helps us get through the tough times when we’re positive yet realistic and relaxed.
 It’s hard to do when you want to push and struggle.
 So do the deep dive into your life, right now, and go with the natural tide of your life.

 1. Trust the universe

 Trust that the ebb is there to teach you a lesson.
-When you’re feel lazy, unmotivated, sad, or when life isn’t what you want it to be, allow the current to take you.
+When you’re feeling lazy, unmotivated, sad, or when life isn’t what you want it to be, allow the current to take you.